caleb531/automata/README.md

 4. `initial_state`: the name of the initial state for this DFA

 5. `final_states`: a `set` of final states for this DFA

-All of these properties must be supplied when the DFA is instantiated (see the examples below).

 ```python
 from automata.fa.dfa import DFA